The Private Competition Enforcement Review: Australia

 Australian courts recognise legal professional privilege.
 A party to a private competition enforcement action will not be required to produce a privileged document to another party through compulsory court processes.
 A person is also not required to produce any document that would disclose information that is the subject of legal professional privilege to the ACCC during an investigation.

 In Australia, there are two types of legal professional privilege: legal advice privilege and litigation privilege.
-Legal advice privilege extends to confidential communications between a lawyer and his or her client, or the contents of a confidential document prepared by the client, lawyer or another person, for the dominant purpose of the lawyer providing legal advice to the client.
+These exist at common law and under the Evidence Act.11 Legal advice privilege extends to confidential communications between a lawyer and his or her client, or the contents of a confidential document prepared by the client, lawyer or another person, for the dominant purpose of the lawyer providing legal advice to the client.
 Litigation privilege extends to a confidential communication between the client and another person, or between a lawyer acting for the client and another person; and the contents of a confidential document that was prepared for the dominant purpose of the client being provided with professional legal services in actual or anticipated legal proceedings.

 If the parties consider that ADR is appropriate, an application may be made to the court seeking an order that the proceeding or relevant part of the proceeding be referred to an arbitrator, mediator or suitable person, and that the proceedings be adjourned or stayed until that process concludes or is terminated.
 The Federal Court also has the discretion to order parties to attend ADR if it considers ADR appropriate.